Soccer-Iranian women snap up tickets for World Cup qualifier

 Iranian authorities had assured world governing body FIFA that women would be allowed to attend the game and have set aside sections of the stadium for women.

-FIFA told Reuters they expect a total of 4,600 tickets for women will be made available in the women only sections.
+FIFA told Reuters they have been informed a total of 4,600 tickets for women will be made available in the initial batches but that they expect more will be put on sale to meet the demand from female fans.

-A spokesman for the organisation said that FIFA would be sending a delegation to the match at Tehran's 78,000 Azadi Stadium to monitor the access for women.
+A spokesman for the organisation said that FIFA would be sending a delegation to the Azadistadium in Tehran to monitor the access for women.

-An activist with the group 'Open Stadiums' which campaigns for Iranian women to be able to freely attend matches, said the tickets had gone on sale early on Friday morning and were sold via a website in small blocks.
+An activist with the group 'Open Stadiums' which campaigns for Iranian women to be able to freely attend matches, said the tickets, for the game at the 78,000 capacity venue, had gone on sale early on Friday morning and were sold via a website in small blocks.

 The activist said the tickets went on sale without any announcement from the Iranian Football Federation and news of their availability only reached women via social media.